 Importantly, the DSA could create a 'two-track' system for both reporting and appeals.
-If platforms maintain their current mechanisms and add further channels to meet the DSA's requirements, users could be faced with multiple options for how to report and how to appeal content, some of which may be available to only certain types of content.
+If platforms maintain their current mechanisms and add further channels to meet the DSA's requirements, users will be faced with multiple options for how to report and how to appeal content, some of which may be available to only certain types of content.
 For instance, the DSA's 'notice-and-action' reporting mechanism will apply to content that is illegal under EU law, while platforms' own reporting mechanisms may be available for a wider range of content, for instance all content violating terms of service.
 Platforms will be unlikely to simply replace their existing mechanisms which serve users globally.
 There is a risk that this two-track system will add confusion to the reporting and appeals process that is already opaque and onerous for users.

 For this reason, platforms should meet the DSA's obligations with transparent and user-friendly tools.
-Platforms must uphold their side of the bargain and implement these tools in good faith.
+Platforms must also uphold their side of the bargain regarding Article 20, for "measures and protections against misuse".
+Platforms may suspend users who frequently submit complaints that are "manifestly unfounded."

 While there is no consistent data on abusive reporting or appeals in the area of disinformation, experts and platforms have documented misuse of reporting systems, for instance to silence oppositional expression or as a means of antagonistic online behaviour.
-Under the DSA, platforms will also have the responsibility to defend against misuse of these systems (Article 20), for instance by suspending users who frequently submit complaints that are "manifestly unfounded."
-At the same time, there are situations when users will appear to submit repeated requests simply as a way to be heard, because the platform failed to recognise the violation at first.
-It is crucial that the design and implementation of these systems is appropriate for good faith reporting and appeals, and mitigates the potential of abuse.
+There are also cases when users will appear to submit repeated requests simply as a way to be heard, because the platform doesn't recognise the violation at first.
+It is crucial that the design and implementation of these systems is appropriate for good faith reporting and appeals and mitigates the potential of abuse.